 I will destine you for the sword,

 and all of you will kneel down to be slaughtered,

 because I called and you did not answer,

 I spoke and you did not hear;

 you did what was evil in my sight

 and chose what I did not delight in.”

 But God saves those who he foreknew and loved before the beginning of time and before the foundations of the earth were laid and he will do everything to make them like Him.
 For those who heed his call and listen to his voice when He said “Come to me” and love Him, all good and evil things in this world will work together for good.
 We might be heading to destruction but God will call those whom he predestines and in turn, justify them before Himself and raise them up to be with Him forever.

 Romans 8:28-30 (CSB) We know that all things work together for the good of those who love God, who are called according to his purpose.
-For those whom he foreknew he also predestined to be conformed to the image of his Son, in order that he might be the firstborn among many brothers.
-And those whom he predestined he also called, and those whom he called he also justified, and those whom he justified he also glorified.
+29 For those he foreknew he also predestined to be conformed to the image of his Son, so that he would be the firstborn among many brothers and sisters.
+30 And those he predestined, he also called; and those he called, he also justified; and those he justified, he also glorified.